 - Strengthening state and federal partnerships

 The SORH has leveraged several significant partnerships locally, statewide, and nationally in its efforts to improve rural health care delivery systems.
 SORH staff plan and implement various workshops, conferences, and meetings, as well as provide resources and technical assistance to rural communities working to enhance existing systems of care.
-Speaker slides from various activities are included below as a resource.
-Please note that materials do not necessarily reflect the views of ODH.

 What is Rural?

 Depending upon the program and agency, various definitions of rural exist.
 For grant programs from the Federal Office of Rural Health Policy (FORHP), all counties that are not part of a metropolitan area are considered rural by definition.
 In metropolitan counties, Rural-Urban Commuting Area (RUCA) Codes define the rural areas eligible for the various FORHP grant programs.
 For grant programs from the Centers for Medicare & Medicaid Services (CMS) rural areas are located outside of a U.S. Census Bureau Urbanized Area.
 The Census Bureau defines an urbanized area as an urban area of 50,000 or more people.

 The "Am I Rural?" tool from the Rural Health Information Hub is helpful to determine whether your specific location is considered rural based on various definitions.

 The SORH does not in any way limit our technical assistance or services to just those counties or communities that meet the FORHP’s definition of rural.